liborty/rstats/README.md

 ## Additional Documentation

 For more detailed comments, plus some examples, see [docs.rs](https://docs.rs/rstats/latest/rstats).
-You may have to go directlly to the modules source.
+You may have to go directly to the modules source.
 These traits are implemented for  'out of this crate' rust `Vec` type and rust docs do not display 'implementations on foreign types' very well.

 ## Terminology